 \section{Conclusion}

 We have shown that human preferences can be successfully reverse engineered to tune adversarial text preambles, and that injecting these preambles into a candidate-LLM constitutes a powerful attack on the LLM-as-a-judge framework.
-Not only is this attack more effective than previous methods at inflating the scores assigned by a judge-LLM to candidate responses, but it is also virtually undetectable using existing safeguards.
+This attack not only outperforms previous methods at inflating the scores assigned by a judge-LLM to candidate responses, but also remains virtually undetectable using existing safeguards.
 In contrast, current strategies that intervene \textit{post hoc} on the responses display high PPL and can be easily detected by visual inspection.
-Additionally, we have found that the attack transfers to candidate-LLMs not seen during training.
-Therefore, our adversarial preamble generator can be used as a plug-and-play component to artificially boost the scores of multiple LLMs after a single training process.
-Finally, we have shown that preambles tuned with one judge-LLM can be used to attack a different judge, from a different model family, with equal effectiveness.
-These findings raise important questions on the reliability of LLM-as-a-judge evaluation.
-In addition to pointing to future research directions for the design of more robust evaluation frameworks, this work introduces Reinforcement Learning for Reverse Engineering (RLRE), a novel strategy that combines LLMs to tune upstream textual preambles via reinforcement learning.
-While here we have shown its effectiveness in the context of adversarial attacks on LLM evaluation, future research can investigate other avenues of application for this approach (e.g., automatic generation of other types of attack, but also improvements of LLM output such as toxicity or bias mitigation), as well as different granularities of sequence adaptation (e.g., query-specific, task-specific, domain-specific), and the optimisation of tokens at different positions within an input sequence (e.g., post-query instructions instead of pre-query preambles).
+Additionally, we have found that the attack transfers to candidate-LLMs not seen during training, enabling our adversarial preamble generator to serve as a plug-and-play component for artificially boosting the scores of multiple LLMs after a single training process.
+Finally, we have shown that preambles tuned with one judge-LLM can effectively attack different judges from different model families, and are effective at inflating scores on multiple benchmarks.
+These findings raise important questions regarding the reliability of LLM-as-a-judge evaluation.